News App: The Ultimate Guide

 In today's world, we don't just want to "read the news".
 We want it delivered, not tossed onto the digital porch like a newspaper but curated with articles that fit our interests.
 Apple's News app isn't the first one to do this—Flipboard has been a high-profile example of this model for quite awhile—but the company's program has an advantage over all those in the App Store: It's part of iOS and available to everyone with an iPhone, iPad, or iPod touch in the United States, Australia, and the United Kingdom.

-- What's new in the News app for iOS 10
+- What's new in the News app

 - How to get started with the News app for iPhone and iPad

+- How to add notifications in the News app in iOS 11

-- How to add notifications in the News app on iOS 10
+- How to add notifications in the News app in iOS 12

 - How to read articles in the News app